-iPhone 7S, 7S Plus Rumors: 3D Cameras, Qi Wireless Charging And An A11 Chip
+iPhone 7S, 7S Plus Rumors: 3D Cameras, Qi Wireless Charging, And An A11 Chip

-While unconfirmed by Apple, speculations are high that its next-generation smartphones would comprise the all-powerful and revolutionary iPhone 8/iPhone Edition and two less overwhelming devices, the iPhone 7S and the iPhone 7S Plus.
-With most of the rumors surrounding the upcoming devices being focused on the iPhone 8/iPhone Edition, here are a number of notable rumors that have emerged about the features of Apple’s ‘other’ iPhones for 2017.
+While unconfirmed by Apple, speculations are high that its next-generation smartphones would be comprised of the all-powerful and revolutionary iPhone 8/iPhone Edition and two less overwhelming devices, the iPhone 7S and the iPhone 7S Plus.
+With most of the rumors surrounding the upcoming devices being focused on the iPhone 8/iPhone Edition, here are a number of notable rumors that have emerged about the features of Apple’s other iPhones for 2017.

 Rumors about the iPhone 7S and the iPhone 7S Plus are quite scarce, due to the massive amount of speculations that are being directed at the company’s halo device for the year, the iPhone 8/iPhone Edition.
 Despite this, however, what rumors are currently stating about Apple’s two other handsets are rather encouraging.